Why was Maine shooter allowed to have guns? Questions swirl in wake of massacre

-LEWISTON, Maine — (AP) — A history of mental illness.
+LEWISTON, Maine (AP) — A history of mental illness.
 An array of weapons.
-Numerous run-ins with police.
-But he was still able to own guns and commit the deadliest mass shooting in Maine's history.
+Law enforcement knew about his potential for violence.
+But he was still able to own guns and commit the deadliest mass shooting in Maine’s history.

 One week later, many in Lewiston and nationwide are asking: Why did he have guns at all?

+“This is the clearest-cut case I’ve seen where an extreme risk protection order could have saved all these lives,” said Mark Collins, federal policy director at the gun-violence prevention group Brady, referring to measures often called " red flag” laws, which Maine does not have.

+“This guy did everything short of taking out a front-page ad in the newspaper saying he was going to commit an atrocity,” Collins said.

-The questions about how Card was able to own guns underscore the difficulty in seizing guns from potentially dangerous people with mental illness — especially when numerous states and jurisdictions are involved, as was the case with Card.
+The intensifying scrutiny over Card’s access to firearms underscores the difficulty in seizing guns from potentially dangerous people with mental illness — especially when numerous states and jurisdictions are involved, as was the case with Card.

-The police agencies that responded to the mass shooting faced pressure to account for how Card could have owned guns after spending time in a psychiatric facility in New York.
-Card reportedly blamed Army Reserve officials for his hospitalization, according to a letter an unidentified member of the unit wrote to a Maine sheriff’s deputy.
+The U.S. Army reservist spent time in a psychiatric facility in New York this summer and he reportedly blamed fellow military officials for his hospitalization, according to a letter an unidentified member of the unit wrote to a Maine sheriff’s deputy.

+It’s unclear when the letter was sent, but the writer describes getting a call from a friend of Card’s who was concerned Card was “going to snap and commit a mass shooting.”
 The letter was included in the deputy’s Sept.
 15 report about efforts to contact Card.
-It’s unclear when it was sent, but the writer describes getting a call from a friend of Card’s who was concerned Card was “going to snap and commit a mass shooting.”

 “Since the commander and I are the ones who had him committed we are the ‘them,’” wrote the unidentified letter writer.
 “He also said I was the reason he can’t buy guns anymore because of the commitment.”